lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning.md

 # Annotation Guidelines: Implicit Meaning

 The goal of this annotation task is to find sentence pairs where one sentence contains **implicit meaning** that is made explicit in the other.
-More specifically, this means that, even though not everything is stated explicitly in the first sentence, both sentences convey **the same meaning**.
+More specifically, this means that, even though not everything is stated explicitly in the second sentence, both sentences convey **the same meaning**.

 For every item you will be shown two almost equivalent sentences, S1 and S2.
 However, the first sentence contains an additional element, marked in :blue-background[blue].
 Do not worry about other changes in the sentence.